-The Company's financial instruments that are exposed to concentration of credit risk consist primarily of cash and cash equivalents.
+The Company's financial instruments that are exposed to concentration of credit risk consist primarily of cash.
 The Company maintains its cash in bank accounts, which, at times, exceed federally insured limits.
-The Company also maintains cash equivalents in money market funds that invest primarily in U.S. Treasury securities.
 The Company has not recognized any losses from credit risks on such accounts during any of the periods presented.
-The Company believes it is not exposed to significant credit risk on its cash and cash equivalents.
+The Company believes it is not exposed to significant credit risk on cash.